byeongminbae/pwndocker/README.md

 ## Supported versions
 * Ubuntu 16.04 - There is an issue with the GDB plugin not functioning correctly.
-* Ubuntu 17.04 - No known issues
+* Ubuntu 17.04 - There is an issue with the GDB plugin not functioning correctly.
 * Ubuntu 18.04 - No known issues
 * Ubuntu 19.04 - No known issues
 * Ubuntu 20.04 - No known issues